krontech/chronos-cam-app/README.md

 # Run-N-Gun Mode
 Run-N-Gun mode for Chronos 1.4 & 2.1 is a new record mode that allows the camera to save a segment of video while another segment is being recorded.

-Under RUn-N-Gun mode, videos are recorded in a segmented buffer.
+Under Run-N-Gun mode, videos are recorded in a segmented buffer.
 One Record End Trigger ends a segment and starts the saving of it or puts it into a saving waitlist if another segment is still being saved.

 Under Segmented mode, the whole buffer is divided into *x* segments.
 If *ring buffer* is enabled (which is by default), new segments would overwrite old segments when the number of recording segments exceeds *x*.